Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against K12 Inc. (LRN)

 Shareholders with $100,000 losses or more are encouraged to contact the firm

 LOS ANGELES, Dec.
-18, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 19, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired K12 Inc. (“K12” or the “Company”) (: LRN) common shares between April 27, 2020 and September 18, 2020, inclusive (the “Class Period”).
+21, 2020 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming January 19, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired K12 Inc. ("K12" or the "Company") (NYSE: LRN) common shares between April 27, 2020 and September 18, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 3 Warning Signs with NYSE:LRN.
+Click here to check it out.

 If you suffered a loss on your K12 investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/k12-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.